 The steps are pretty clear, but there are other actions to take along the way:

 1. Verify, verify, verify.

 Know whom you're speaking to.
 "Never cave to the pressures of a collection call," Christensen said.
 "If you do not recognize the debt, always ask for verification, and never give your bank information out."

 2. Calculate your DTI.

-To stay out of debt, Reischer suggested that you calculate your monthly debt-to-income (DTI) ratio.
-Never take on debt with monthly payments that exceed 40 percent of your monthly income.
+To stay out of debt, Reischer suggested you calculate your monthly debt-to-income (DTI) ratio.
+Never take on debt with monthly payments that exceed 40% of your monthly income.
 "A prudent lender will not lend to a borrower when the DTI ratio becomes very high," he said.
 "But it is the borrower's ultimate responsibility to calculate their own DTI ratio to determine whether they are able to repay a loan."